Online bin stretching lower bounds: Improved search of computational proofs: Knowing which item can be sent next

 \begin{proof} Let's define $<_{lex}$ the lexicographical order on packings.
 We will show that $f(b) = |\{b' \in P_{s, g, m} \;|\; b>_{lex}b'\}|$.

 If $S = 0$ then only $b=(0, \dots, 0)$ is in the domain of $f$; $f(b) = 0$, and there are no packings smaller with the lexicographical order than $b$.

 Otherwise, for $1 \leq i \leq r-1$, the coefficient $N_{S_{i}, b_{i+1} - 1, m-i}$ corresponds precisely to the number of packings of $P_{S, g, m}$ that have exactly the first $i$ coordinates equal to the first $i$ coordinates of $b$ and that are stricly smaller lexicographically than $b$.
 Since the first $i$ coordinates are equal to those of $b$, the rest of the coordinates sums to $S_{i}$.
+Hence, $f$ is a bijection. \end{proof}